hughestech/s2i-shepherd-drupal/OPENSHIFT_QUICKSTART.md

 ## Configure OpenShift for building.

-* Supply your deployment key - something like
+* Supply your deployment key - something like:
 ```
 export KEY_FILE=~/uni/keys/jenkins_deployment_key/id_rsa
 ```

-* And export a few other settings
+* And export a few other settings.
 ```
 export KEY_NAME=deployment-key
 export IMAGE=uofa/s2i-drupal
-export PROJECT=development
 ```

 * Now for the real action.
-Start minishift, delete and make a new project, setup docker and build the s2i image.
+Start minishift, setup docker and build the s2i image in minishift, then revert to std local docker settings.
 ```
 minishift start
-oc delete project myproject
-oc new-project ${PROJECT}
 eval $(minishift docker-env)
 docker build -t ${IMAGE} .
+eval $(minishift docker-env --unset)
 ```

 * Grab the CA from timelord, as the UofA is a bit special.